RadotJar/voynich/README.md

 ### Current Questions
 The formatter is not perfect, and some further testing is required to refine it.
 Namely:
 - The uncertain space character `,` needs to be analysed for whether it is more likely to be a correct or incorrect space and handled as such by default.
-- The "drawing intruding onto text" character `-` needs to be analysed in a similar manner to determine whethere it should be handled as whitespace or not by default.
+- The "drawing intruding onto text" character `-` needs to be analysed in a similar manner to determine whether it should be handled as whitespace or not by default.

 ## Anagrammer